Csquare2001/UC-MIL/README.md

-## Calibrated causal multiple instance learning for computed tomography-based mutation prediction in lung cancer
+## Calibrated Causal Weakly Supervised Learning for Noninvasive Genotyping in Lung Cancer
 A preliminary implementation of C²-MIL.